 |Report overpayments, reportable events, and ongoing investigations/legal proceedings.||This is pretty much what it sounds like—essentially complying with existing law and disclosing any reportable events as required.
 According to the OIG, reportable events include “… a substantial overpayment, a matter that a reasonable person would consider a probable violation of criminal, civil, or administrative laws applicable to any Federal health care program for which penalties or exclusion may be authorized; and the employment of or contracting with an excluded individual.
 Matters disclosed to the OIG as a Reportable Event may implicate OIG’s Civil Monetary Penalty authorities.”|

 A subset of CIAs involving claims issues are called Integrity Agreements (IA).
-These agreements have often a term of 3 years and involve quarterly reports from the IRO instead of annual reports.
+These agreements have often a term of three years and involve quarterly reports from the IRO instead of annual reports.

-Your Corporate Integrity Agreement and an Independent Review Organization
+Your OIG Corporate Integrity Agreement and an Independent Review Organization

 All Corporate Integrity Agreements (CIA or IA) require the healthcare provider to find and retain an IRO.